kechcole/Blog-App/README.md

 	<img width = "80%" src="./images/17.7DeletePostpage.png">
 </div>

-Cancel delete button works appropriately buy yes delete raises an error stating that there is no path to be redirected after this operation.
+Cancel delete button works appropriately but yes delete raises an error stating that there is no path to be redirected after this operation.
 Lets add a success URL in post delete CBV by simply adding a success url attribute with its value being a home page path.
 Note the post was not deleted after an unsuccessful delete request.

 ```python
 # Add a success url